History Files

 c.320 BC

-The end of ancient Dilmun and its localised civilisation are generally dated to the end of the initial conquest of the Persian empire by Alexander the Great's Macedonian empire.
+The end of ancient Dilmun and its localised civilisation is generally dated to the end of the initial conquest of the Persian empire by Alexander the Great's Macedonian empire.

 This year witnesses the first stage in the eventual break-up of Alexander's empire, after which the Seleucid empire will govern large swathes of the Near East.
-Dilmum itself probably re-emerges into modern history as Bahrain.
+Dilmum itself probably re-emerges into modern history as Bahrain (or Kuwait, plus modern Qatar, UAE, and the coastal strip of north-eastern Saudi Arabia).

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.